BhavyaPathik/JS_streak/README.md

 # 30 day learning challenge

-Learn something new and commit it for proof, notes, and motivation for future.
+Learn something new and commit it for proof of work, notes, and motivation for future.